Taperofpaper/Taperofpaper/README.md

 ## Hi there 👋

+I've given a [TED Talk](https://www.youtube.com/watch?v=AjmtijoBNzM) on how to make better games.
+Now I have a podcast.

 <!--
 **Taperofpaper/Taperofpaper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.